Newly Uncovered Pages From Anne Frank's Diary Reveal Risqué Jokes

 In the two years that Frank hid from the Nazis, she wrote about hunger and fear of being discovered, but also celebrity gossip, arguments with her mother and her first kiss.

-According to The Anne Frank House, the teenager often reread and edited her diary.
+According to the Anne Frank House, the teenager often reread and edited her diary.
 She might have hidden these two original pages because she worried that the other seven people in the annex would read her diary.

-After the group was discovered and deported, and Frank perished in Bergen-Belsen, Otto Frank, her father and the only surviving member of the family, edited and published his daughter's writing.
+After the group was discovered and deported, and Anne perished in Bergen-Belsen, her father — the only surviving member of the family — edited and published his daughter's writing.

 The Diary of a Young Girl became one of the world's most widely read books, available in more than 70 languages.